MicrosoftDocs/sql-docs/docs/advanced-analytics/python/ref-py-revoscalepy.md

 This section lists the functions by category to give you an idea of how each one is used.
 You can also use the [table of contents](https://docs.microsoft.com/machine-learning-server/python-reference/introducing-python-package-reference) to find functions in alphabetical order.

-## 1- Data sources and compute contexts
+## 1-Data source and compute

-**revoscalepy** includes functions for creating data sources and setting the location, or context, of where computations are performed.
+**revoscalepy** includes functions for creating data sources and setting the location, or *compute context*, of where computations are performed.
 Functions relevant to SQL Server scenarios are listed in the table below.

 SQL Server and Python use different data types in some cases.
 For a list of mappings between SQL and Python data types, see [Python-to-SQL data types](python-libraries-and-data-types.md).